-Declaration Date: 2005
+Designation Date: 2005

-Surface Area: 27,152 ha
+Surface area (terrestrial): 27,152 ha

-Camili Biosphere Reserve is on one of the most significant bird migration routes in Black Sea Basin.
-The area is also within the Eastern Black Sea Mountains Important Bird Area and Karçal Mountains Important Bird Area.
+The Camili Biosphere Reserve is a highly significant part of the bird migration route within the Black Sea Basin.
+The area is situated within the ‘Eastern Black Sea Mountains Important Bird Area’ and the ‘Karçal Mountains Important Bird Area’.